-FIGURE 2 A situation model.
+Figure 2.
+A situation model.
 Note.
 The model represents what a reader might understand after reading the sentence While Cathy was riding her bike in the park, dark clouds began to gather, and it started to storm.
-The general form of the model is SITUATION + EVENT (color figure available online).
+The general form of the model is SITUATION + EVENT.
+Adapted from Perfetti and Stafura (2014).